2016 24 Hours of Le Mans: Qualifying

-Six hours of qualifying sessions were available to all the entrants, but pole position for the race was decided by Jani in the first ten minutes of the opening session.
+Six hours of qualifying sessions to set the race's starting order with the fastest lap times set by each team's quickest driver were available to all the entrants, but pole position for the race was decided by Jani in the first ten minutes of the opening session.
 His 3-minute, 19.733-second lap time kept him at the top of the field as rain affected the two qualifying sessions the following day.
 The position was the second consecutive at Le Mans for both Jani and Porsche, while the sister car was nearly half a second behind in the second position.
 Sarrazin was a further half-second behind for third, followed by the other Toyota of Davidson.
 Audi struggled to get their cars on track at the start of the first session.
 Both R18s suffered mechanical ailments, eventually setting lap times three seconds slower than the pole position Porsche to hold onto fifth and sixth positions.
 Their best lap came from di Grassi.
 Kraihamer was the fastest privateer in the No. 13 Rebellion.
 The ByKolles entry did not appear during the session while repairs were made following a fire in the practice session.
 René Rast of G-Drive Racing led the LMP2 category with a three-minute and 36.605-second lap time set in the final fifteen minutes of the session, after the lead in the category had been swapped between the G-Drive entry and the two Alpines over the course of the two-hour session.
 Nelson Panciatici in DC Racing's Alpine held on for second in the class while Signatech's Lapierre was third.
 Jin had an accident near Tertre Rouge, heavily damaging his car, and ending Eurasia Motorsport's night.

 The LMGTE Pro category qualifying was swept by the new cars making their debuts at Le Mans.
 Ford's new GT in the hands of Dirk Müller set a lap time of three minutes and 51.185 seconds, three-tenths of a second ahead of its American sister car the No. 69 Ford of Ryan Briscoe.
 Ferrari's new 488 driven by Bruni was third in the class for AF Corse, a further tenth of a second behind the two Ford cars.
 The British pair of Fords driven by Olivier Pla and Harry Tincknell were in fourth and fifth places, followed by two further Ferraris, with Makowiecki's No. 92 Porsche almost four seconds off the class pole position time as the first vehicle with previous experience at Le Mans.
 Risi Competizione's Ferrari brought out the only red flag of the session as Giancarlo Fisichella became stuck in the gravel trap at the Porsche Curves after a spin.
 In LMGTE Am Rob Bell's 3-minute, 56.827-second lap in the Clearwater Racing Ferrari beat out Pedro Lamy in the No. 98 Aston Martin; two AF Corse Ferrari cars driven by Matt Griffin and Emmanuel Collard followed in third and fourth positions.